Why Eating Buckwheat Is Really Smart

 1 cup of buckwheat contains 21% of your daily value of magnesium.

 Magnesium is an incredibly important nutrient, as it plays a role in over 300 separate processes your body needs for optimal health.
 AND most people are deficient in it,

-2 – It might help fight breast cancer:
+2 – It might help increase immunity:

 It was noticed pre-menopausal women were those who received the most benefit, as noted in a study published in (Cade JE, Burley VJ, et al., International Journal of Epidemiology).The study followed 35,972 participating women and noted when pre-menopausal women ate more than 30 grams of fiber they had half the risk of developing breast cancer compared to those who ate less than 20 grams a day.

 In particular, the fibers provided by whole grains (buckwheat is considered a whole grain which has led to some confusion) are the most effective at fighting the formation of breast cancer.

 Women who were to eat at least 13g or more of whole grain fiber were found to have a reduced risk of around 41% compared to women who only ingested 4g or less.

 1 cup of buckwheat contains about 5g of fiber, making it an excellent choice to help increase immunity.

 Surprisingly, the benefits for post-menopausal women were also observed.

 Results of a prospective study involving 51,823 postmenopausal women for an average of 8.3 years showed a 34% reduction in breast cancer risk for those consuming the most fruit fiber compared to those consuming the least.
 In addition, in the subgroup of women who had ever used hormone replacement, those consuming the most fiber, especially cereal fiber, had a 50% reduction in their risk of breast cancer compared to those consuming the least.
 Int J Cancer.
 2008 Jan 15;122(2):403-12.